Gladys Morgen

 Gladys Morgen (died January 9, 1990) was an American politician.
-She served as a member of the Washington House of Representatives from the 5th district.
-Morgen was a member of the Democratic Party.
+A member of the Democratic Party, she served in the Washington House of Representatives.

 Life and career

 Morgen was born in North Dakota.
 She was a housewife.

 In 1976, Morgen was appointed by Spokane County commissioners to represent the 5th district of the Washington House of Representatives, following the resignation of Edward T. Luders.

 Morgen died in January 1990 in Tucson, Arizona, at the age of 73.